kubeflow/examples/github_issue_summarization/03_serving_the_model.md

 ## Wrap the model into a Seldon Core microservice

-Set a couple of environment variables tospecify the GCP Project and the TAG you want to build the image for:
+Set a couple of environment variables to specify the GCP Project and the TAG you want to build the image for:

 ```
 PROJECT=my-gcp-project